Jeff Brohm

-Brohm went undrafted in the 1994 NFL Draft.
+Brohm went undrafted in the 1994 NFL draft.
 He played seven years as a quarterback in the NFL, with the San Diego Chargers in 1994, the Washington Redskins in 1995, the San Francisco 49ers from 1995 to 1997, the Tampa Bay Buccaneers in 1998, the Denver Broncos in 1999 and the Cleveland Browns in 2000.
 He also played one season with the Orlando Rage of the XFL, where he was named to the All-XFL team despite having his season end early with a shoulder injury.

 In 2002, Brohm moved to the AF2 where he became the head coach of the Louisville Fire.
-Brohm returned to the University of Louisville in 2003.
+Brohm returned to the University of Louisville in 2003 to work under Bobby Petrino.
 He spent the next six years as a quarterback coach, passing game coordinator, offensive coordinator, and assistant head coach for the Cardinals and helped them win the 2007 Orange Bowl.
 In 2009, Brohm went to Florida Atlantic University, where he was reunited with Schnellenberger as offensive coordinator.
-Brohm then went on to coach at the University of Illinois at Urbana-Champaign from 2010 to 2011, at the University of Alabama at Birmingham in 2012, and at Western Kentucky University in 2013 as an associate head coach, offensive coordinator and quarterbacks coach.
+Brohm then went on to coach at the University of Illinois at Urbana-Champaign from 2010 to 2011, at the University of Alabama at Birmingham in 2012, and reuniting with Petrino at Western Kentucky University in 2013 as an associate head coach, offensive coordinator and quarterbacks coach.
 When Petrino returned to Louisville in 2014, Brohm was promoted to head coach of the Western Kentucky Hilltoppers.
 As head coach, he led the team to three bowl games, winning two of them.
 In 2016, Brohm took the head coaching position at Purdue University.
+Brohm returned to Louisville as head coach in December 2022.